milfordestayschiller/chat2026/Protocol.md

 How this works: if you have an existing website and use JWT authentication to sign users into chat, your site can pre-emptively sync the user's block list **before** the user enters the room, using the `/api/blocklist` endpoint (see the README.md for BareRTC).

 The chat server holds onto blocklists temporarily in memory: when that user loads the chat room (with a JWT token!), the front-end page receives the cached blocklist.
-As part of the "on connected" handler, the chat page sends the `blocklist` command over WebSocket to perform a mass mute on these users in one go.
+As part of the "on connected" handler, the chat page sends the `blocklist` command over WebSocket to perform a mass block on these users in one go.

 The reason for this workflow is in case the chat server is rebooted _while_ the user is in the room.
 The cached blocklist pushed by your website is forgotten by the chat server back-end, but the client's page was still open with the cached blocklist already, and it will send the `blocklist` command to the server when it reconnects, eliminating any gaps.